 View our online video library to watch Dr. Richards describe his techniques.Video Library

 Those who feel that their noses are disproportionately large, excessively wide, or even too small for their faces may obtain very pleasing results from a rhinoplasty.
 Dr. Mark Richards works with such patients to devise a final shape and position for the nose after rhinoplasty, using the nose’s existing structure as a foundation.
 Even people who once had finely shaped noses find that things can change over time, with the nose developing a round, bulbous shape and a slight hook.
-In this case, a rhinoplasty — perhaps in conjunction with a Radiesse® or Restylane® treatment — may be just the thing to restore youth to the face.
+In this case, a rhinoplasty — perhaps in conjunction with Radiesse® or Restylane® dermal filler treatment — may be just the thing to restore youth to the face.
 Breathing problems are usually the result of a crooked, asymmetrical septum (the flap of cartilage that runs down the middle of the nose between the two nostrils) or enlarged sinus outpouchings called turbinates.
 A rhinoplasty can realign the septum so that both nostrils are unobstructed, while a turbinectomy can open the airway channels.

 The Rhinoplasty Procedure

 The typical rhinoplasty procedure involves just a few small incisions inside the nostril, where scarring will not be visible after the procedure.
 The bones and cartilage that give the nose its shape are then exposed so that the surgeon may reshape them according to the patient’s wishes.
 In this effort, the surgeon can when necessary supplement the existing cartilage with tissue taken from elsewhere in the patient’s body or, in rare cases, with a synthetic implant.
 These techniques, while not used in all cases, significantly broaden the capabilities of the rhinoplasty procedure.
 Thus, a skilled surgeon making appropriate use of all the available options can transform his patients’ noses in ways many of them never dreamed possible.
 To begin a discussion on what rhinoplasty can do for you, contact us to schedule your rhinoplasty consultation with Dr. Mark Richards.
-Spend a minute in our video gallery to learn about Dr. Richards’ approach to rhinoplasty.
+Spend a minute in our gallery of cosmetic enhancement videos to learn about Dr. Richards’ approach to rhinoplasty.

 Occasionally used in conjunction with a rhinoplasty or cheek lift, nasomaxillary implants are a very useful tool in the battle against aging.
 Age sometimes causes the bone of the upper jaw to recede, allowing the base of the upper lip and the corners of the nostrils to sink further into the face than is aesthetically ideal.
 Nasomaxillary implants can easily correct this problem.
 Placed along the upper jaw just beneath the nostrils via minor incisions inside the lip, these small implants will graft with the bone and provide long-lasting support to the area of the face just above the mouth.